 As you can see, the same point can be an advantage and a disadvantage at the same time.
 For example, look at the Cost/Budget.
 It depends on how well you approach the process of team selection and where/how you look for the partner.

 Where to Look for a Software Development Team

 Hiring employees one at a time is not very effective.
 You need to find your HR, allocate more funds for salaries, wait for weeks or months until the right employees are recruited, etc. Therefore, companies often turn to companies that offer specialists in outsourcing or outstaffing to pull up the working resources for the project quickly.

-The best places to look for the developers depend on your niche.
-Let’s say, you develop video, computer, or mobile games.
+The best places to look for developers depend on your niche.
+Let’s say you develop video, computer, or mobile games.
 Then, consider these options:

 - Game development communities such as TIGSource or IndieDB

 - Recruiting agencies that have their own database of programmers and specialize in recruiting IT staff

 - Communities of online game developers

 - Internet game development communities like TIGSource or IndieDB (the profiles of experts are not verified but contain info about their members’ skills and projects)